qazxcdswe123/obsidian-hugo/content/Java Interface.md

 ## Interface vs Abstract Class
 - An interface _cannot_ have state, whereas the abstract class can have state with instance variables.

+## Abstract Class
+An abstract class in Java is a class that cannot be instantiated, but can be subclassed.
+It can have both abstract and non-abstract methods.
+A normal (non-abstract) class cannot have abstract methods.

 ## `Comparable`
 Used with `compareTo`
 ```java